apjv05/LeetCode/Problems/Linked Lists/README.md

     - Use a dummy node to simplify appending to the merged list
     - Use a current pointer to traverse the merged list, starting from the dummy node
     - Compare the current nodes of the two input lists
-    - Append the smaller node to current.next and advance current and the pointer of the list from which the node was taken
+    - Append the smaller node to current->next and advance current and the pointer of the list from which the node was taken
     - After one list is exhausted, append the remaining nodes of the other list
-    - Return dummy.next
+    - Return dummy->next
 - Recursive Approach:
     - Base cases: If either list is None, return the other list
     - Recursive step, Compare the heads: The head of the merged list will be the smaller of the two.